Galois Connections in Persistent Homology: Multiparameter Persistence Diagrams

 \subsection{Rank Functions}

-Persistence diagrams have been historically defined using the rank function rather than birth-death functions \cite{CSEdH,Patel2018}.
-The disadvantage of the rank function is that its natural domain is the poset $\hat P$ rather than $\bar P$.
+Persistence diagrams have been historically defined using the rank function rather than birth-death functions or nullity functions \cite{CSEdH,Patel2018}.
+The disadvantage of the rank function is that its natural domain is the poset $\hat P$ rather than $\bar P$; see Definition \ref{def: posets-of-ints}.
 While a Galois connection between posets $P$ and $Q$ induces a Galois connection between $\bar P$ and $\bar Q$, it fails to induce a Galois connection between $\hat P$ and $\hat Q$.
-For this reason, birth-death functions are much more natural to work with in our language.
+In fact, order preserving maps from $P$ to $Q$ in general do not induce order preserving maps from $\hat P$ to $\hat Q$.
+For this reason, nullity functions and birth-death functions are much more natural to work with in our language.

 \begin{defn} The \define{rank function} of a persistence module $\Mfunc: P \to \Vec$ is the map $\rank_\Mfunc : \hat P \to \Z$ defined by

 \end{defn}